eduardhogea/DSI_project/README.md

 ## Model Training

 ### 1. Machine Learning Framework
-- **Method**: Employ scikit-learn for training a Multinomial Naive Bayes classifier.
+**Method**: Employ scikit-learn for training various classifiers for document classification.

+**Models**:
+* Multinomial Naive Bayes
+* Logistic Regression
+* Linear Support Vector Machine (SVM)

-- **Current State**: Model training and evaluation implemented in `classification_model.py`.
+**Current State**: Model training for all three classifiers is implemented in classification_model.py.
+Each model is evaluated on the 20 Newsgroups dataset.

 ### 2. Model Evaluation
-- **Implementation**: Evaluate the model's performance using a confusion matrix and classification report.
+**Implementation**: The performance of each model is evaluated using two key methods.
+The evaluation metrics are implemented and displayed in the classification_model.py script, with results printed to the console and confusion matrices saved as PNG files.

+1. **Confusion Matrix**: Visual representation of the performance of each classifier.
+Separate confusion matrices are generated and saved for each model, providing insights into the true positives, false positives, false negatives, and true negatives for each class.

+2. **Classification Report**: Includes precision, recall, f1-score, and support for each class.
+This report is generated for each classifier, providing a detailed view of their performance across different categories.

+**Results**:
+- **Naive Bayes**: Demonstrated moderate performance with some variance across different categories.
+- **Logistic Regression**: Showed improved performance over Naive Bayes, with higher precision and recall in most categories.
+- **Linear SVM**: Exhibited the best performance among the three, with high accuracy and balanced precision and recall across various classes.

 ## Model Packaging with BentoML
 - **Note**: Future scope for packaging the model using BentoML.